ec0629/node-recipes/README.md

 ---

+## Recipe 18: using manual mocks in Jest to mock modules and complex behaviour
+Testing JavaScript for Node.js with Mocha, Jonathan Mills, Pluralsight, (May 4, 2017)
+- in this recipe I used a manual mock to mock the https modules request functionality which returns a stream to the callback it receives
+- we start by invoking jest.mock('name_of_module) in our test file.
+This mocks out the module only for that file any other requiring of the module will recieve the original implementation.
+- the jest.mock() will first look for a manual mock in a folder labeled \_\_mocks\_\_ at the same directory level as the module to be mocked
+- in the manual mock file we call jest.createMockFromModule('name_of_module') which automocks the module.
+In this example I then extended the automocked module for the function .request()

+---

 # Notes
 ## 1: Understanding how require works
 when a module is created we are given access to several local variables that may appear global.